 Many written online materials (scholarly journal articles, trade articles and reports, popular articles, etc.) are openly accessible to students through the databases to which Fogler Library subscribes.
 These databases are browsable by title or by subject, or searchable through the URSUS catalog.
 A UMaine login is required to access these databases off-campus.

 This collection of open scholarship created by faculty and students at the University of Maine is both searchable and browsable.
 Note that complete articles may be available here but complete books generally are not.

-The Fogler Library catalog includes a searchable list of electronic books and videos that are accessible and free to students.
+The Fogler Library catalog includes a searchable list of electronic books and videos; check with your librarian to see if these resources are available for course use.
 A UMaine login is required to read these books or view these videos off-campus.